 I was raised in a Baptist church in the late stages of a transition from revivalist fundamentalism to Evangelicalism.
 When I was young, it was still common to hear a preacher or traveling evangelist who longed for the days of tent revivals and week-long salvation crusades followed by dinner on the grounds.

-Even though I have not been a member of that church – or a Baptist – for nearly two decades, I am still glad to see that it yet lags behind the rest of the Evangelical world in adopting some of the more egregious innovations of American bourgeois Christianity.
-It was changing when I was a child and has certainly changed since then, but there you can still find traces of that old-time religion that I cannot embrace but for which I hold a special place in my cultural memory.
+Even though I have not been a member of that church – or a Baptist – for more than two decades, I am still glad to see that it yet lags behind the rest of the Evangelical world in adopting some of the more egregious innovations of American bourgeois Christianity.
+It was changing when I was a child and has certainly changed since then, but there you can still find traces of that old-time religion that I cannot embrace but which holds a special place in my cultural memory.
 It was not without a twinge of sadness that I learned their Bible Drill team had abandoned the use of the King James Version for the 1984 NIV, which is itself now a thing of the past.

 My Grandparent’s Country Church

 Though most of my early religious experience was in my parents’ church, I owe no small debt to the church my grandfather pastored and – after a stroke forced him into retirement – to the one he and my grandmother were members of in the last years of his life.
 Liberty Hill Baptist Church had a good 15 members on a well-attended Sunday.
 It was rural, located in an area that would have been considered a ghost town if any of the buildings were still standing.
-The last time I passed through, a handful of houses and a couple of rusting trailers and the church – surrounded by thousands of graves, some dating back to the late 1700s – remained.
+The last time I passed through, a handful of houses and a couple of rusting trailers, and the church – surrounded by thousands of graves, some dating back to the late 1700s – remained.

 I can only assume that most of that congregation has gone the way of the town.
 The older people surely have died; some, like my extended family members, must have moved away; the last I heard of worship there was that one of the laymen from my grandfather’s time was leading a simple service.

 The members there were country people, the kind disparagingly called “salt of the earth” by those who don’t realize that they are, in fact, the salt of the earth.
-They relied on God because that is what they had – it was all they had – and the messages I heard there (and at home) were simple: Christ died for sinners; God provides.
+They relied on God because that is what they had – it was all they had – and the messages I heard there and at home were simple: Christ died for sinners; God provides.
 The only time I heard a fire-breathing, hellfire and damnation sermon was when my uncle stood behind the lectern and delivered a monologue mocking that sort of thing during a birthday party.

 I have no idea about the age of the church building, except that it was old and was heated by gas from an outside butane tank.
 The church didn’t have working toilets until the late 90s, and before that if you needed to go you had to walk down a trail in the trees where you found a cinderblock-and-wood vault toilet that stank to high heaven and you had better check for snakes before you sat down on one of the double seats.